 - Utrecht

-In this case, the student has got 2 correct pairs out of the 6 possible correct pairs.
-Eindhoven - Maastricht and Groningen - Utrecht have been placed correctly.
-Therefore, the student receives 1 point in total (0,5 points per correct pair).
+In this scenario, the student has correctly matched 2 out of the 6 possible pairs.
+The pairs Eindhoven - Maastricht and Groningen - Utrecht have been placed correctly.
+As a result, the student receives 1 point in total (0.5 points per correct pair).

 For the calculation of the score with automatic scoring, Ans takes the amount of correct and incorrect alternatives into account.
 For the order question, an alternative equal a pair.
 For the formula, some details are different compared to others.
 If we use the same example as above, the answer of the student is: